Thinking About the Universe

 Part 1-

-Driving down an open road,
+Driving down an open road,lost among the trees.

 The closer they come,